View the elapsed execution time of individual statements in your shader to understand where it spends the most time.

 Next to the percentage of time taken, a pie chart details which activity the GPU is doing most during the statement.

 A high percentage in one GPU activity can indicate a performance bottleneck, and an opportunity for optimization.
-See the following recommendations based on state:
+See the following explanations based on state:

-Time spent in the GPU's arithmatic logic unit.
-Changing floats to half floats where you can afford it can offer one way to reduce time spent in the ALU.
+Time spent in the GPU's arithmetic logic unit.
+Changing floats to half floats where possible is one way to reduce time spent in the ALU.
+Another is to minimize complex instructions, like

-Time spent waiting on the access of texture memory.
-You can relieve time spent in Memory by down-sampling textures.
-Alternatively, if you're not spending much time in Memory, you could have the opportunity to improve the detail of your textures.
+Time spent waiting for access to your app's buffers or texture memory.
+You can shorten this time by down-sampling textures, or, if you're not spending much time in Memory, you could improve your texture resolution instead.

-Time spent waiting on a required resource before execution could begin.
+Time spent waiting for a required resource or event before execution could begin.
+Synchronization types are described below.

 Update Shaders Live

-After making a change to a shader you can apply those updates live using the Update Shaders button highlighted in Figure 4:
+After making a change to a shader you can apply the update live using the Update Shaders button highlighted in Figure 5.

-The Update Shaders button applies the source changes you make to the same captured
+The Update Shaders button applies the source code changes you make to the same captured

 Metal frame.
 The updates reflect as follows: